dtrussel/dtrussel.github.io/_posts/2020-03-23-Build-your-own-linux-distro.md

 ```

 Great we are building our own linux distribution!
 Go grab a coffee while the initial
-build will take a long time to build everything from source.
-But don't worry subsequent
+build will take a long time, since it builds everything from source.
+But don't worry, subsequent
 builds will be incremental.

 ## Some tips:
-- Only put your build configuration into `build/conf/local.conf` (and NOT your distro/image/machine configuration).
+- Only put your **build configuration** into `build/conf/local.conf` (and NOT your distro, image or machine configuration).
 - Never modify another layer (if you want to modify an existing recipe, use a `recipes-something/somelibrary_<VERSION>.bbappend` file in your layer instead)

 ## References: